Scholastic Standards and Appeals

 - Consult with the instructor.

 - If no satisfactory resolution can be reached with the instructor, consult with the departmental chair.
 The chair may convene a faculty committee to review the appeal.

-- If there is still no satisfactory resolution, appeal to the Office of Graduate Studies for a further review.
+- If there is still no satisfactory resolution, appeal to the Office of the Provost for a further review.
 The appeal must be in writing, and must detail the reasons why the grade is felt to be inappropriate.

-- Appeals from the decisions of the Office of Graduate Studies may be directed in writing to the Graduate Scholastic Standards Committee.
+- Appeals from the decisions of the Office of the Provost may be directed in writing to the Graduate Scholastic Standards Committee.
 At the departmental level, a grade appeal may be based on the academic quality of the student’s work.
-The only basis for an appeal to the Office of Graduate Studies and the Graduate Scholastic Standards Committee is that the student feels he/she has been treated in an arbitrary and capricious manner by the instructor.
+The only basis for an appeal to the Office of the Provost and the Graduate Scholastic Standards Committee is that the student feels he/she has been treated in an arbitrary and capricious manner by the instructor.
 In the appeal, the student must demonstrate that the grade was assigned punitively, unfairly, or on a basis other than impartial academic evaluation.
-Once a grade has been posted on the record, it may not be changed without the written permission of the Office of Graduate Studies.
+Once a grade has been posted on the record, it may not be changed without the written permission of the Office of the Provost.